MansiVisuals/SureBeat-Madmom/README.md

 5. Using SureBeat in DaVinci Resolve

 	1. Open DaVinci Resolve.
-	2. Navigate to the Fusion Tab.
+	2. Navigate to Workspace.
-	3. Access the SureBeat Tool:
+	3. Navigate to Script:
+ 	4. Navigate to SureBeat
-	•	In the Fusion tab, open the scripts menu and select SureBeat to run it.
+ 	5. Select SureBeat to run it.

 Troubleshooting